nullplatform/github-action-build/README.md

       run: echo "New Build ID: ${{ steps.create-build.outputs.id }}"
 ```

-In this example, the GitHub Action creates a new Nullplatform build with a 'pending' status using the provided inputs.
+In this example, the GitHub Action creates a new nullplatform build with a 'pending' status using the provided inputs.

 ### Use Case 2: Update an Existing Build